Frequently Asked Questions

-Finally, if you suspect or know that someone is involved in some irregularity, please report the individual immediately by contacting the Internal Audit Division.
-See the Fraud, Waste and Abuse reporting form for various ways of communicating with the Internal Audit Division concerning these matters.
+Finally, if you suspect or know that someone is involved in some irregularity, please report the individual immediately by contacting the Audit Services Division.
+See the Fraud, Waste and Abuse reporting form for various ways of communicating with the Audit Services Division concerning these matters.
 You have a responsibility as a member of the Department to report irregularities.

-Can I ask the Internal Audit Division for assistance when I’m not being audited?
+Can I ask the Audit Services Division for assistance when I’m not being audited?

 Why would I want to request an audit?

 An assurance engagement is very beneficial to assess operations within your area and identify areas for improvement or change.
 This assistance may be especially helpful if you have recently assumed a new or additional supervisory role, have implemented (or are planning to implement) a new process or IT system or a key employee has left.

 Are auditors looking for fraud when performing audits?

 Unless they are performing an investigation, auditors are not specifically searching for the existence of fraud.
 During a routine assurance engagement, they are more concerned with ensuring adequate systems of internal control exist to reduce fraud risks.
 However, procedures performed are meant to detect potential fraud and assess your operation’s exposure to fraud risks.